Investment vs avoided cost

 The investment ladder

-Sorted by ROI multiple.
-Annual cost figures are mid-market typical (organizations between 500-5,000 employees).
+Sorted by IBM's measured cost difference.
+Saving figures are the IBM 2025 cost-factor deltas, measured per factor in isolation against the report average; they do not stack additively.
+Annual cost figures are editorial mid-market estimates (organizations between 500-5,000 employees), and the ROI multiple is derived from the two.
 Smaller organizations realise the savings at lower implementation cost; enterprises pay more but face larger downside.

 cost / yr